scalan/scalan.github.io/idioms.md

 ```

 Which outputs the following graphs for `calc` and `calcOpt` functions

 ![](graphs/rewrite_rule.dot.png)

-Method `transform` takes root symbol of the graph and some rewriter and produces a new graph applying the rewriter along
+Method `transform` takes the root symbol of the graph and some rewriter and produces a new graph by *staged re-evaluation*
-the way.
+of the original graph (see [idiom 6](#Idiom6)).
+It tries to rewrite each node of the new graph.

 ```scala
 def transform[A](s: Exp[A], rw: Rewriter = NoRewriting, t: MapTransformer = MapTransformer.Empty): Exp[A]